Tax Preparation Help

 If all of the requirements above are not met, then tax is imposed at $.244 per gallon.

-Kerosene is used for a feedstock purpose when it is used for nonfuel purposes in the manufacture or production of any substance other than gasoline, diesel fuel, or special fuels.
+Kerosene is used for a feedstock purpose when it is used for nonfuel purposes in the manufacture or production of any substance other than gasoline, diesel fuel, or Other Fuels.
 For example, kerosene is used for a feedstock purpose when it is used as an ingredient in the production of paint, but is not used for a feedstock purpose when it is used to power machinery at a factory where paint is produced.
 A feedstock user is a person that uses kerosene for a feedstock purpose.
 A registered feedstock user is a person that has been registered by the IRS as a feedstock user.
 See Registration Requirements, earlier.

 Later sales.
 The excise tax ($.244 per gallon) applies to kerosene sold for use by the buyer for a feedstock purpose (item (3)(b) above) if the buyer in that sale later sells the kerosene.
 The tax is imposed at the time of the later sale and that seller is liable for the tax.